-How do you want to restrict user access?
+- How do you want to restrict user access?
 Do you want to restrict access simply by hiding a row or column or a group of rows or columns?
 Or do you want to require the entry of a password?
 Do you want to display calculated results, but hide the formula that created the result?
-Do you want to restrict access to certain operations, such as saving or deleting a workbook or a worksheet?

-Do you want to tie a user's role or login ID to a customized view of the report?
+Do you want to restrict access to certain operations, such as saving or deleting - Do you want to tie a user's role or login ID to a customized view of the report?